Campaign Against Antisemitism

 Campaign Against Antisemitism (CAA) is a British non-governmental organisation established in August 2014 by members of the Anglo-Jewish community.
-It publishes research, organises rallies and petitions, and conducts litigation.
+It conducts litigation, runs awareness-raising campaigns, organises rallies and petitions, provides education on antisemitism and publishes research.
+While the campaign describes itself as being "dedicated to exposing and countering antisemitism through education and zero-tolerance enforcement of the law"; critics have described the organisation as being "pro-Israel lobbyists".

 History

 CAA was set up in early August 2014, after an increase in antisemitic incidents that accompanied the 2014 Israel–Gaza conflict.
-A grassroots campaign, it grew largely out of social media activity among those who felt more should be done to promote the Jewish community's concerns after a meeting to discuss responses where a campaigner had her concerns dismissed by Board of Deputies president Vivian Wineman.
+A grassroots campaign, it grew largely out of social media activity among those who felt more should be done to promote the Jewish community's concerns after a meeting to discuss responses where a campaigner had her concerns dismissed by Board of Deputies of British Jews president Vivian Wineman.

 In January 2015, the then-UK Home Secretary, Theresa May, praised CAA for its work and undertook to ensure that the law against antisemitism is "robustly enforced".
-On 1 October 2015, it was registered as a charitable incorporated organisation (CIO) on 1 October 2015.
-Its chair is Gideon Falter and its first director of communications was Jonathan Sacerdoti.
+On 1 October 2015, it was registered as a charitable incorporated organisation (CIO).
+Its chief executive is Gideon Falter and its first director of communications was Jonathan Sacerdoti.

 Publications

 CAA publishes primary and secondary research based on opinion polling and Freedom of Information Act 2000 requests.
-CAA's National Antisemitic Crime Audit collects and analyses antisemitic crime data from all police forces in the United Kingdom.
+CAA's annual Barometer measures antisemitic sentiment in the UK and also surveys the effect of antisemitism on the Jewish community.
+Further, its National Antisemitic Crime Audit collects and analyses antisemitic crime data from all police forces in the United Kingdom.
 CAA uses the report to assess trends in antisemitic crime and to make recommendations to the British government.
+CAA also monitors antisemitism in political parties and the adoption of the IHRA definition by universities and local authorities in the UK.